Kaile-Du/CSC/README.md

 The code is coming soon.
 ## Citation
-If you found our work useful for your research, please cite our work:
+If you find our work useful for your research, please cite our work:
 ```
 @inproceedings{du2024confidence,
   title={Confidence Self-Calibration for Multi-Label Class-Incremental Learning},